Job Control with Slurm

 Listing Slurm jobs with squeue

-You can list the status of your current jobs using the squeue
+You can list the status of your current jobs using the squeue command:

-and format using the --format
+the output fields and format using the --format flag.
+For instance, to see all

-squeue -u <username> --format "%all"
+squeue --me --format "%all"

 For more information, see the official

-Slurm squeue
+Slurm squeue documentation.
+Find

 additional examples at the bottom of the page.
 You can also access this

-documentation by running man squeue
+documentation by running man squeue from a terminal.

 Checking on Slurm jobs with scontrol